vsouza/awesome-ios/README.md

  * [Stripe](https://stripe.com) - Payment integration on your app with PAY.
 Suitable for people with low knowlege on Backend.
  * [Braintree](https://www.braintreepayments.com) - Free payment processing on your first $50k.
 Requires Backend.
  * [Venmo](https://github.com/venmo/venmo-ios-sdk) Make and accept payments in your iOS app via Venmo.
+ * [Moltin](https://moltin.com/ios-ecommerce-sdk) - Add eCommerce to your app with a simple SDK, so you can create a store and sell physical products, no backend required.

 ### Products
  * [Import.io](https://import.io) - Instantly Turn Web Pages into Data.